The best Skullcandy headphones you should get in 2022.

 Venue were the first Bluetooth noise-cancelling headphones from this brand, and they implemented it really well.
 With a simple press of the ANC button, you can activate Monitor mode that amplifies your surroundings.

-Find similar among the best budget noise cancelling headphones.
+Find other headphones that block loud environments in the best budget noise cancelling headphones guide.

 You can easily find them if they ever get lost, thanks to integrated Tile support.
 Their battery measures around 24 hours and also supports rapid charging.
 There’s included AUX cord if the battery dies.

-Dime True Wireless are the best Skullcandy headphones in the price range of under $30.
+The Dime True Wireless offer the best value and a high-quality sound.
+They’re the best Skullcandy headphones in the price range of under $30.

 - Excellent sound quality for the price